7 Return on Ad Spend (ROAS) Statistics For eCommerce Stores

 This 4:1 ratio isn't arbitrary.
 It accounts for other business expenses beyond just ad costs, including product costs, operations, and overhead that eat into profit margins.

 Different industries may require different benchmarks.
-Luxury products with higher margins might remain profitable at 3:1, while low-margin products may need higher ROAS benchmarks for your e-commerce business to maintain profitability.
+Luxury products with higher margins might remain profitability at 3:1, while low-margin products may need higher ROAS benchmarks to maintain profitability.

 Marketers should track ROAS by campaign, platform, and product to identify which strategies deliver the best returns.
 Consistently hitting 4:1 or higher indicates effective ad spend management.